Willow Oak Tree

 It's important to keep in mind that this beautiful tree will eventually grow quite large.
 Give Willow Oak room to grow.
 Please don't plant within 25 feet of buildings or walkways.
 While the fibrous root systems don't produce many surface roots, you'll want to avoid pruning hassles with this variety.

 The branches will grow out, then sweep downward, so you'll want to plan to either remove lower branches or leave room for them.

 This is perhaps one of the best shade trees in a large lawn.
 With few surface roots, this is a low maintenance tree when used correctly.
-It features simple fall clean up.
+It features a simple fall clean up.
 Small leaves drop quickly and do not persist on the tree like other Oaks.

 This is a fast-growing Oak.
-You'll quickly enjoy marvelous shade that blocks hot afternoon sun from southern or western exposures.
+You'll quickly enjoy the marvelous shade that blocks hot afternoon sun from southern or western exposures.

 #ProPlantTips for Care

 This widely adaptable tree tolerates poor drainage.
 However, Willow Oak performs best in locations where it receives at least 6 hours of sun a day and moist, well-drained soil.